10/1/2022

 EPC NR

 Flanders wants non-residential buildings - such as commercial and office buildings, commercial and hospitality establishments, sports complexes, schools, healthcare institutions and government buildings - to be carbon neutral by 2050.
-That is, CO2 emissions will have been reduced to zero by reducing energy needs on the one hand and filling the remaining energy needs with renewable energy sources on the other.
-The energy performance certificate for non-residential buildings (EPC NR) will, from 2023, reveal whether the building meets the long-term goal, or at what "distance" from the long-term goal the building is.
+That is, carbon emissions will have been reduced to zero by reducing energy needs on the one hand and filling the remaining energy needs with renewable energy sources on the other.
+The energy performance certificate for non-residential buildings (EPC NR) will, starting in 2023, reveal whether the building meets the long-term goal, or at what "distance" from the long-term goal the building is.
 An energy label - on a scale from red (poor) to green (good) - reflects the building's energy performance.
 By the way, as of Jan.
 1, 2025, this EPC NR will become mandatory for large non-residential buildings.

 Minimal measures and more